epquick/intelas_take_home_part/README.md

-To run this program run
+To run this program use
 ```
 python main.py
 ```